Gliding Courses, the quickest way to spread your wings

 That is largely dependent on your aptitude, but with proper training flying a glider is no more difficult than driving a car.
 Whether you have had previous flying experience or not, you will be treated as an individual by your instructor, and will progress as far as your ability allows.
 It is unlikely that you will reach solo standard after only one week but many beginners can learn enough in a fortnight of good weather to fly safely alone.

 You will learn that experienced glider pilots are very selective about the weather and limit their flying to take advantage of the best flying conditions.
 As a beginner you will find that poor weather seldom prevents flying, but if this does occur your instructor will use the time to cover theoretical aspects of gliding in the briefing room.
 Videos on flying and gliding are also available.
-The Midland Gliding Club operates a scheme which guarantees each pupil pilot an average of one hour of flying time or six circuits for each day of the course, as a minimum, or free replacement flying at a later date by arrangement if it fails to provide it.
 If the weather does intervene, the Long Mynd and the surrounding area are part of the Welsh-border countryside and offer many tourist attractions.
 There is riding, golf and an air museum as well as some of the country’s best public houses.
 You cannot get bored!

 You can stay at the Club in our own accommodation.
 All our rooms are centrally heated and double glazed.
 Beds are available in one of the shared dormitories or a two or four berth private room.
 Two berth rooms have double beds.
 Caravans are welcome so long as arrangements are made in advance.
 We also have a sheltered camping area with water and electricity (coming soon).
-The cost of accommodation is additional to the course fee, or you can choose to upgrade to a private room at the standard rate (phone or email the office
+A omplementary bunk bed is included in the course fee, or you can choose to upgrade to a private room at the standard rate (phone or email the office

 All your meals may be taken in the clubhouse, provided by our professional caterers.
 You can have a cooked breakfast, lunch, afternoon tea and a three course supper with vegetarian alternatives.
 All food is paid for separately.